-The term green revolution was first used by William Gaud and Norman Borlaug is the Father of the Green Revolution.
+The term green revolution was first used by William Gaud.
+Norman Borlaug is considered the Father of the Green Revolution.

-In the year 1965, the government of India launched the Green Revolution with the help of a geneticist, now known as the father of the Green revolution (India) M.S.
+In the year 1965, the government of India launched the Green Revolution with the help of a geneticist, now known as the father of the Green Revolution (India) M.S.
 Swaminathan.
-The movement of green revolution was a great success and changed the country’s status from a food-deficient economy to one of the world’s leading agricultural nations.
+The movement of the Green Revolution was a great success and changed the country’s status from a food-deficient economy to one of the world’s leading agricultural nations.
 It started in 1967 and lasted till 1978.

 The Green Revolution within India led to an increase in agricultural production, especially in Haryana, Punjab, and Uttar Pradesh.
 Major milestones in this undertaking were the development of a high-yielding variety of seeds of wheat and rust-resistant strains of wheat.

-Knowledge of the Green revolution in India is important from the point of view of various competitive exams.
-Candidates preparing for bank exams, SSC, RRB, Insurance exam or other Government exams must keep abreast with green revolution as questions related to this topic are asked in the general awareness section of the exams.
+Knowledge of the Green Revolution in India is important from the point of view of various competitive exams.
+Candidates preparing for bank exams, SSC, RRB, Insurance exam, or other Government exams must keep abreast with the Green Revolution as questions related to this topic are asked in the general awareness section of the exams.

-Aspirants of UPSC exam should prepare Green Revolution topic for Static GK section and Geography GS I Paper.
+Aspirants of the UPSC exam should understand the Green Revolution topic for Static GK section and Geography GS I Paper.

 Table of Contents: